ternaustralia/cmrset-examples/gee-examples/python/README.md

 #### Additional Resources

 In addition to the CMRSET specific notebooks referenced above, you may also find the following notebook resources useful.
-These notbooks are ***not*** specific to the CMRSET Landsat data product, however may assist you with any custimisations you may wish to implement.
+These notbooks are ***not*** specific to the CMRSET Landsat data product, however may assist you with any customisations you may wish to implement.

 1.	**Google Earth Engine with Python (EEwPython)** - a free open source notebook course on learning GEE:
 https://colab.research.google.com/github/csaybar/EEwPython/blob/master/index.ipynb